Wim Heldens: Amsterdam

-New York
+USA

 By 1990, Heldens started feeling restricted in the small Dutch art community and at the end of that year he went to New York City where he found a different artistic climate with a more positive appreciation for his work, in contrast to the general feedback he received in the Netherlands, where only appreciation for his painting skills came his way.
 In contrast, Americans were genuinely intrigued by the psychological and the narrative qualities of Heldens’ work.

 New York City became his major focus and he tried to spend as much time there as he possibly could, blending in the American artistic community, where he met American artists like Jack Beal and Charles Bell.
 He painted various portraits in commission, among others for the collector Raymond Saroff, who possesses an impressive collection of American native art.

-Amsterdam and London
+From 2004 to 2019 Wim Heldens divided his time between Amsterdam and the United States where he kept a studio with his American partner who has been the leading character in most of his narrative paintings since 2004.
+He started experimenting to integrate narrative elements in portraits, finding creative ways to paint portraits in commission, while avoiding the stifling restrictions that traditional portraiture can present.

-Painting of Wim Heldens' "Cats & Dogs".
+Amsterdam, London and Barcelona

-Heldens had never seriously considered his legal status as a visitor in the US and in July 1995, when he was returning once more to NYC, he was arrested at JFK Airport for having violated the visa waiver program of U.S. Immigration and he was forced back to Amsterdam.
+Heldens had never seriously considered his legal status as a visitor in the USA and in July 1995, when he was returning once more to NYC, he was arrested at JFK Airport for having violated the visa waiver program of U.S. Immigration and he was forced back to Amsterdam.